Smartsheet Candidate Privacy Notice

 How We Use Personal Data

-We rely on these legal bases for the processing of personal data we collect under this notice.
+We rely on certain legal bases for the processing of personal data we collect under this notice.
+This includes our reliance on the principle that the processing is necessary for the purpose of the legitimate business interests.
 Where we rely on a legitimate business interest to process such information, we use the personal information in furtherance of legitimate business interests that include:

 Registering Office Visitors.
 To register visitors to our offices and to manage non-disclosure agreements that visitors may be required to sign, to protect Smartsheet’s offices and confidential information against unauthorized access.